The Vanguard Years (Doc Watson album)

-This four-CD collection contains 64 tracks from Watson's years on the Vanguard label recorded from 1963 to 1968.
-There are 16 previously unreleased performances included that are live duets between Doc and his son Merle.
+This four CD collection contains 64 tracks which he recorded between 1963 and 1968 during his years with Vanguard Records.
 It includes guests such as Gaither Carlton, Clarence White and Merle Travis.
+There are 16 previously unreleased live performances of duets with Doc and his son, Merle.

 Reception

 Music critic Richie Unterberger praises the release in his review for Allmusic writing "This was Doc's best period recording-wise, and certainly you couldn't hope for a better document of his virtuosity" but also qualifies his review, writing "It's too much, however, for listeners who aren't big fans; Vanguard's Essential Doc Watson is a more economical survey.
 If you are a big fan, though, you'll be especially interested in the 16 previously unreleased performances."